Static QR Codes vs. Dynamic QR Codes: Learn the Differences

-The biggest reason why you would opt for a Dynamic QR Code is that you can collect all the tracking information from it.
-These include metrics such as when and where it was scanned, as well as the operating system of the device used.
-These are the key elements to understanding whether or not your marketing campaign has been successful.
-This allows you to make necessary adjustments to improve the campaign based on this data.
+The biggest reason why you would opt for a Dynamic QR Code is that it provides a wide range of tracking information.
+With this type of QR Code, you get to see not only the number of scans your code receives but also when and where it was scanned, as well as the operating system of the device used.
+These metrics can help you determine whether your marketing campaign is performing as expected and allow you to make necessary adjustments to improve future results.

 Add or change information easily

-Maybe the link you’ve added to the first QR Code was the wrong one?
-Or the wrong PDF was given for download?
-Dynamic QR Codes erase any sort of worry when it comes to mistakes, once again due to their editability.
-Instead of having to make a completely new Code, simply edit the Code to fix the mistake and problem solved!
+Maybe the link you added to the first QR Code was the wrong one.
+Or you gave the wrong PDF for download.
+Dynamic QR Codes erase any worry when it comes to mistakes, once again due to their editability.
+Instead of making a completely new code, simply edit the code to fix the error, and your problem is solved!

-Dynamic QR Codes use short URLs, meaning a link that is simpler and smaller than the actual URL Code used to connect the user to whichever information you’d like them to see.
-The reasoning behind using short URLs is they make scanning and loading times faster.
-Furthermore, short URLs are often also easier to edit.
+Dynamic QR Codes use short URLs—links that are simpler and smaller than the actual URLs used to connect customers to whichever information you want them to see.
+Short URLs offer faster loading times, so they can improve user experience.
+Furthermore, they are often easier to edit.

-Once you have selected the type that is most suitable, fill in the respective information.
-This could be a website, a social media link, a PDF, and more.
+- Add the required basic information: Once you have selected the most suitable type, fill in the required information or add the necessary attachments.
+This could be a website URL, a social media link, a PDF, or something else.